RajaPradhan/user-service/README.md

 - **Component styling** : CSS-in-JS solution of material-ui is used
 - **Linting & Formatting** : Uses the default ESLint config of CRA.
 Prettier for code formatting. husky and lint-staged are used as auxiliary library

+## Browser compatibility

+The application works as expected and is tested with latest versions of Chrome and Firefox.
+Safari has a known bug with cookie handling in older versions.
+For more info please refer: https://www.chromium.org/updates/same-site/incompatible-clients

 ## REST APIs

 ```